nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 ## New Features

 * Added new SMAP layers: Uncorrected Brightness Temperature, Faraday Rotation Angle.
-* Added the ability to rotate polar views.
 * Added Data Download for AMSR-E and SMAP layers.

 ## Updates